Mission Honduras LeMars: People

 back to portraits

-Santos Alejo Martinez is now 15 years old.
-He had a metal rod placed in his right lower leg in 2009.
+Santos Alejo Martinez of Montaña de la Flor had a metal rod placed in his right lower leg in 2009.
 MHL continues to watch the improvement in this young man and monitor his progress.
 MHL will continue to assist this young boy and his family with all expenses required for his medical care.

 Francis Seivert examines Santos' leg after his surgery.